-.23 The actuary would extend such term only

-to permit recognition of cash flow to offset acquisition or similar expenses, whose recovery from cash flow that would otherwise be beyond such term was contemplated by the insurer in pricing the insurance contract, and where the value of the additional cash flow recognized by such extension of the term cannot exceed the value of the remaining balance of acquisition or similar expenses, or to permit reflection of hedging arrangements related to segregated fund guarantees by considering both the value of the liability and its associated hedge, where the resulting balance sheet presentation is consistent with market movements over the reporting period, and where such extension would be subject to constraints on the amount of cash flow capitalized, consistent with an unhedged position.
+- .22 The actuary would extend or amend such term as defined in paragraphs 2320.20 and 2320.21 only - To permit recognition of cash flow to offset acquisition or similar expenses; - Whose recovery from cash flow that would otherwise be beyond such term was contemplated by the insurer in pricing the insurance contract; and - Where the value of the additional cash flow recognized by such extension of the term cannot exceed the value of the remaining balance of acquisition or similar expenses; or

+For the purpose of the valuation of liabilities related to segregated fund guarantees, as set out in subsection 2360.
-The balance of the allowance for acquisition expense would be written down to zero using an appropriate method.
-Such method would have a term consistent with the extended term established at inception, have a write-down pattern reasonably matched with the net cash flow available to offset these expenses at inception, and be locked in, so that the amount of write-down in each period will not fluctuate from the expected amount established at inception provided such balance is recoverable from the additional cash flow recognized at the balance sheet date, and where not fully recoverable at the balance sheet date, is written down to the recoverable amount, with the expected amount of write-down in each future period proportionately reduced.

-.25 That implies that the term ends at
+- .23 The balance of the allowance for acquisition expense would be written down to zero using an appropriate method.
+Such method would - Have a term consistent with the extended term established at inception; - Have a write-down pattern reasonably matched with the net cash flow available to offset these expenses at inception; and - Be locked in, so that the amount of write-down in each period will not fluctuate from the expected amount established at inception provided such balance is recoverable from the additional cash flow recognized at the calculation date, and where not fully recoverable at the calculation date, is written down to the recoverable amount, with the expected amount of write-down in each future period proportionately reduced. - .24 A change in the outlook may provoke a change in the term of the insurance contract's liabilities.
+For example, the constraint of a cost of insurance guarantee that previously lengthened the term of the insurance contract liabilities may no longer do so if the outlook for mortality improves.
+On the other hand, the constraint of a guaranteed credited interest rate that previously was considered innocuous may become meaningful, and thereby lengthen the term of the insurance contract liabilities, if the outlook changes to one of lower interest rates.